nicksnlp/arthunt/README.md

 In this version lemmatisation is applied to search modes 1 and 3.
 Exact search is performed on queries containing Boolean operators.

 Also, in this updated version, a preprocessing of queries has been added.
-It effectively separates brackets from words, activates search when receiving queries like: "and cat", as well as removes unknown words from the query, including those with "*".
+The brackets are separated with spaced and search is activated even, when receiving queries like: "and cat".
+Unknown words are also get removed from the query, including in queries with "*".
 This is displayed in the output.

 ## Demo example: